 Airports may sell alcohol by the glass from 5 a.m.
 Sports venues may to sell mixed drinks in shatterproof containers.

 Most states permit those under 21 to drink alcohol under certain conditions.
-For example, as part of religious services, with parents, with a spouse, and so on.
-But in Pennsylvania it is even illegal to drink communion wine.
+For example, as part of religious services, with parents, with a spouse age 21, and so on.
+But in the state it is even illegal to drink communion wine.
 Nor may Jewish parents serve wine at Seder.
 Many think this violates religious freedom.
 That would probably outrage William Penn.

 People under age 21 may also be convicted of illegal drinking even if they are abstaining Designated Drivers.
 This often occurs at parties.
-It’s for the convenience of police who don’t want to breath-test everyone at the party.
-Unfortunately, this may discourage life-saving Designated Driving.
+It’s for the convenience of police who don’t want to breath test everyone at the party.
+Yet this may discourage life-saving Designated Driving.

 For those under 21, including adults, it’s 0.02%.
 It’s not 0.00% for several reasons.

-Thus, setting the level at 0.02% reduces the chance of convicting innocent people.
+Thus, setting the level at 0.02% reduces the chance of convicting innocent young drivers.

-The penalties for driving under the influence (DUI) depends on the circumstances and the judge.
-However, the law provides ranges as well as mandatory penalties.
+The penalties for driving under the influence (DUI) depends on the facts and the judge.
+But the law provides ranges as well as required penalties.

 For a BAC over 0.16%, jail is a minimum of three days in jail.
-But could be up to six months and the fine is $1,000 to $5,000.
+But could be up to six months.
+The fine is $1,000 to $5,000.
 And the driver’s license suspension is for one year.
 If the judge permits, it’s possible to get a restricted license after 60 days.

 Also, for all second convictions, offenders must pay for an ignition interlock device (IID) their vehicle for one year.
-This equipment makes it impossible to start the vehicle if there is alcohol in the driver’s breath.
+This equipment makes it impossible to start the engine if there is alcohol in the driver’s breath.
 The judge may also order alcohol abuse treatment.
 The offender pays for that.

 A third conviction also requires an IID for one year.
 And the judge may require alcohol or drug abuse treatment.
 Of course, the offender pays for this.

-The U.S. Constitution gives everyone the right to refuse a BAC test.
-However, the state treats using that right as proof of guilt.
-Therefore, it punishes declining to take a test with a license revocation of one year.
-For using that right on a second occasion, the punishment is a revocation for 18 months.
+The U.S. Constitution gives everyone the right to refuse a breath test.
+But the state punishes declining to take a test.
+It does this with a license revocation of one year.
+For using that right on a second time, the punishment is a revocation for 18 months.

 Field Sobriety Test

 It’s a violation of Pennsylvania alcohol laws to operate a boat with a BAC of 0.08% or higher.
 Conviction can result in jail and/or fines.
-In addition, there may be a suspension of the the operator’s license.
+Also, there may be a suspension of the the operator’s license.

 If the BAC is below 0.08%, an officer may arrest the operator for reckless or negligent operation of a vessel.
 Or for disorderly conduct, underage drinking, or some other charge.

-The state punishes boat operators who use their Constitutional right to decline a BAC test.
+The state punishes boat operators who use their Constitutional right to decline a breath test.
 It suspends their operator’s license for one year.
-It may also falsely claim in court that the use of their right necessarily is evidence of guilt.
+It may also falsely claim in court that the use of their right is is evidence of guilt.

 III.
 Resources on Pennsylvania Alcohol Laws

 Pennsylvania alcohol laws can change.
-Their interpretation can change.
+Courts can change their interpretation.
 County and local laws vary across the state.
 They, too, can change.
 Lawyers study law for years.
-It isn’t do it yourself.
+It isn’t a DIY project.
 So don’t rely on this site.
 Nor on any other site.
 The stakes are too high.

 And beware.
 Friends may give advice.
 Neighbors may give their views.
-Colleges may opine.
+Co-workers may opine.
 And family may chime in.
 Smile and thank them.
 Then ignore what they say.
-It could be misleading.
+It could be wrong.

 But the very best advice is this.
-Don’t drink and drive.
+Don’t drink and drive (or boat).